mahnaz007/ImagePreprocessing/docs/README.md

 ## Option 2: Running Each Process Separately Using Bash Scripts

 If you prefer to run each process individually, you can use Bash scripts with Apptainer or Singularity containers.
 This allows you to manage the execution of each pipeline step (e.g., dcm2Bids, Pydeface, MRIQC) separately.
-For more details, refer to the [Running the Pipeline](#running-the-pipeline) section.
+For more details, refer to the [Running the Pipeline](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline)section.

 Please ensure that the correct configuration is used for each process.
 Refer to the specific usage guidelines in this document for process-specific details.